 Introduction to sepsis (online)

-This is one of a set of four critical care online CPD courses from the School of Medicine team.
+This is one of a set of five critical care online CPD courses from the School of Medicine team.
 This course explores sepsis, including signs and symptoms, screening, and guidelines for management.

 This is a self-directed learning course, which comprises approximately 7-10 study hours.
 Content will be available all week for you to work through at your own pace.